byananya/byananya/README.md

 🧠 Currently developing LLM (Large Language Model) agents to create websites as a side project with my co-founder, Vibhor Sehgal.

-👥 Actively looking to add two more team members, ideally full stack developers with expertise in AI methodologies like LLM and NLP.
+👥 Actively looking to add 1 team member, ideally full stack developers with expertise in AI methodologies like LLM and NLP.
 (Looking to build my team)

 #Hiring #FullStackDeveloper #MachineLearning #NLP #LLM #JoinOurTeam